 Casting a long shadow from a body built by healthy vegetables, the Jolly Green Giant towers head-and-husk above most highway leviathans.
 At 55.5 feet tall, he is just short of Vulcan and three feet higher than Hug Me Jesus.
 His six-foot-long feet fill size 78 shoes.

-The Giant has stood in Blue Earth since 1979, even though the headquarters of his namesake company are in Le Sueur, over 60 miles away.
+The Giant has stood in Blue Earth since 1979 even though the headquarters of his namesake company are in Minneapolis, over 100 miles away.
 That's because of radio station owner Paul Hedberg.
 He hosted a show in Blue Earth entitled "Welcome Travelers," where he would interview people as they passed through town.
 He gave them Green Giant vegetables (canned in a local factory) at the end of each show, and the guests would sometimes ask, "Where's the Green Giant?"

 When Hedberg learned that Interstate 90 would bypass Blue Earth, cutting off his supply of guests, he figured that a life-size Giant by the freeway might be enough to lure travelers into town.

 Hedberg received approval, but no money, from the Green Giant company.
 The entire project was funded by Blue Earth businesses, with Hedberg himself kicking in the largest amount.